directus/directus/docs/configuration/data-model/collections.md

   - **Only Track Activity**
   - **Do Not Track Anything**

-:::tip
+:::tip Accountability vs. Telemetry

-Accountability provides a log of _who does what_ in the Project and is for your team's own use.
+This is a log of _who does what_ in the Project and is for your team's own use.
 This is different from [telemetry](/self-hosted/config-options/#telemetry), which is configured in environment variables.

 :::